-According to French legal practice, parties who have agreed on alternative dispute resolution (ADR) are prevented from bringing an action in a state court.
-When one party to the alternative dispute resolution clause brings an action in a state court in violation of the clause, the other party can contest the jurisdiction of the state court.
-French courts would declare the action inadmissible unless the clause is manifestly invalid.
+According to French legal practice, parties which have agreed on alternative dispute resolution (ADR) are prevented from bringing an action in a state court.
+When one party to the ADR clause brings an action in a state court in violation of the clause, the other party can contest the jurisdiction of the state court.
+French courts will declare the action inadmissible unless the clause is manifestly invalid.

 Under French private international law, there is no legal practice concerning the question raised here.
-But if the defendant failed to invoke before the foreign state court that an enforceable ADR clause exists, it is unlikely that he or she will be successful in arguing that his or her rights under the clause have not been respected in order to prevent the enforcement of the foreign judgment.
-If the defendant raised the issue before the foreign state court, then one can argue that the violation of the clause constitutes a violation of procedural public policy.
+But if the defendant fails to invoke before the foreign state court that an enforceable ADR clause exists, it is unlikely to succeed in arguing that its rights under the clause have not been respected in order to prevent the enforcement of the foreign judgment.
+If the defendant raises the issue before the foreign state court, then one can argue that the violation of the clause constitutes a violation of procedural public policy.
 However, it depends on the circumstances of the case.

-In contrast to this hypothesis, based on private international law, noncompliance with a clause on ADR has no impact on the enforcement of a foreign judgment under Brussels I in France, as non-compliance is not explicitly mentioned in articles 34 or 35 of old Brussels I (article 45 of new Brussels I) as a reason for objection.
+In contrast to this hypothesis, based on private international law, non-compliance with a clause on ADR has no impact on the enforcement of a foreign judgment under Brussels I in France, as non-compliance is not explicitly mentioned in article 34 or 35 of old Brussels I (article 45 of new Brussels I) as a reason for objection.
 Article 35(3) of old Brussels I (article 45(3) of new Brussels I) explicitly excludes applying the test of public policy to rules relating to jurisdiction, meaning that under Brussels I, non-respect of an ADR clause cannot be attacked by arguing that this would be contrary to public policy in the competent jurisdiction.
-Therefore, a judgment on the substance of the matter given by a court after having determined that an arbitration clause or another ADR clause is null and void, inoperative or incapable of being performed can be enforced in another member state under Brussels I Regulation.
+Therefore, a judgment on the substance of the matter given by a court after having determined that an arbitration clause or another ADR clause is null and void, inoperative or incapable of being performed can be enforced in another member state under Brussels I.

-A judgment which considers whether or not an arbitration clause is null and void, inoperative or incapable of being performed does not fall into the scope of Brussels I Regulation.
+A judgment that considers whether or not an arbitration clause is null and void, inoperative or incapable of being performed does not fall within the scope of the Brussels I Regulation.